yahyapour319/yahyapour319/README.md

 📘 The little book on REST Services, by Kenneth Lange, 2016

 📔 Pro Git, by Scott Chacon and Ben Straub, 2021

+📘 Lessons Learned in software testing, by Cem Kaner, James Bach, Bert Pettichord

 📽️ <a href='https://www.youtube.com/watch?v=SZHvMXwvhhs&list=PLKp9IFVoltbDtZkVPGqwXZLwiSc29DlHu&index=1'> selenium tutorial: by mohamad monfared </a>
 <!---